Best Italian Marinara Sauce Recipe

 Easy, chunky, creamy, rustic, hearty, flavorful marinara sauce or as known in America “Sunday Gravy”, is made at home with a few ingredients and a little patience.
 This is so good you’ll never be able to buy it in a jar.
 Gotta make your own kids!

 The secret to the classic Italian sauce, lies in slowly simmering the tomatoes with onion, basil and garlic until thick and reduced and the natural sugars have concentrated their flavors.
 So thick you can literally use it as a pizza sauce as I do of course.

-It is a simple vegan and vegetarian sauce that you can serve with spaghetti and ricotta meatballs, clams and mussels, shrimp, chicken parmesan, peppercorn steak, mushrooms, eggplant, ravioli, lasagna or whatever your favorite pasta is.
-Even perfect for dipping your cheese sticks!
+It’s a simple vegan and pure vegetarian sauce that you can serve with bucatini, spaghetti and ricotta meatballs, clams and mussels frutti di mare, shrimp, chicken parmesan, ricotta gnocchi, peppercorn steak, fried mushrooms, eggplant, ravioli, this incredible vegan lasagna or whatever your favorite pasta is.
+Perfect for dipping your cheese sticks or garlic knots.

-Continue cooking on low flame until most of the water evaporates and the gravy has thickened to your liking.
+Continue cooking on low flame until most of the water evaporated and the sauce /gravy has thickened to your liking.
 Careful not to let those sugars burn though so stir often.

 - 2 X 28 oz cans San Marzano Tomatoes

 - 1/2 yellow onion -diced